hadleyc15/README-generator/README.md

   ## Installation

-  Here is hwo to install this project:
+  Here is how to install this project:

-  Clone the github repo to your local machine | run the application from the command line using the the command "node index.js"
+  Clone the github repo to your local machine
+  Run the application from the command line using the the command "node index.js"

   ## Usage